AsgardCms/Documentation/getting-started/installation.md

 ### <a name="while-in-beta" class="anchor" href="#while-in-beta"></a> While in beta:

-**While AsgardCMS is in its beta period the below installation won't be available.**

 - Clone the [AsgardCMS repository](https://github.com/AsgardCms/Platform) manually
 - Install your prefered user package, either Sentinel or Sentry,
 	- Sentinel :